Grain Graph Based Parent Grain Reconstrution edit page

 Optimizing the parent child orientation relationship

 It is well known that the phase transformation from austenite to martensite is not described by a fixed orientation relationship.
-In fact, the actual orientation relationship needs to be determined for each sample individualy.
+In fact, the actual orientation relationship needs to be determined for each sample individually.
 Here, we used the iterative method proposed by Tuomo Nyyssönen and implemented in the function calcParent2Child that starts at our initial guess of the orientation relation ship and iterates towards a more optimal orientation relationship.

 close all